TUB-Control/PaPI/papi/manual/4_plugin_design.rst

     from papi.data.DSignal import DEvent

 A new event is define by the following code.
-At the end the PaPI-backend will be informed and the Event can be used to change parameters of other plugins.
+At the end the PaPI-backend will be informed and the event can be used to change parameters of other plugins.
 It is **very important** to know that the PaPI-backend only knows the last events sent by ``send_new_event_list``.
 Previous sent events will be deleted.